nhackathon/tasks-late-2023/README.md

 **Description:**

-Your task is to develop a program that checks if a given string is a palindrome while taking into account alphanumeric characters and ignoring upper and lower case.
+Your task is to develop a program that checks if a given string is a palindrome while considering alphanumeric characters and ignoring upper and lower case.
 Additionally, the program should count the number of unique characters in the string.

 **Input:**

-The input is a list of string that may contain letters, digits, punctuation, symbols, and spaces.
+The input is a list of strings that may contain letters, digits, punctuation, symbols, and spaces.
 The string can be a combination of uppercase and lowercase characters.

 **Output:**